BabylonJSGuide/docampus/content/babylon101/enhance/viewer2.md

 ```html
 <babylon id = "myViewer" extends = "minimal"></babylon>
 ```
-The following code that sets the camera radius (and in this case its angle of depression) and then load the model using
+The following code sets the camera radius (and in this case its angle of depression) and then load the model using

 ```javascript
 <script>